Super-stability in the Student-Project Allocation Problem with Ties: Preliminary definitions and results

-A method to derive an instance of { HRT} from an instance of { SPA-ST} was described by Cooper \cite{CM18a}.
-We briefly explain this method as follows.
-The students involved are converted into residents and the projects are converted into hospitals.
-Residents inherit their preference lists naturally from students.
-Hospitals inherit their preference lists from the projected preference list of the associated project according to the lecturer offering the project.
-Each hospital also inherits its capacity from the project.
-However, in order to translate the lecturer's capacity into the { HRT} instance, we create $n$ \emph{dummy residents} for each lecturer $l_k$, where $n$ is the difference between the sum of the capacities of all the projects $l_k$ is offering and the capacity of $l_k$.
-The preference list for each of these dummy residents will be a single tie consisting of all the hospitals associated with the projects offered by $l_k$, and the preference lists for each hospital will include a tie in its first position consisting of all the dummy residents associated with $l_k$.
+Let $l_k$ be an arbitrary lecturer in $I$.
+In order to translate $l_k$'s capacity into the {\sc hrt} instance, we create $n$ \emph{dummy residents}\footnote{The dummy residents created for each hospital will offset the difference between the corresponding lecturer capacity and the total capacity of her proposed projects.} for each hospital $h_j$ corresponding to a project $p_j \in P_k$, where $n$ is the difference between the sum of the capacities of all the projects in $P_k$ and the capacity of $l_k$ (recall that $\sum_{p_j \in P_k} c_j \geq d_k$).
+The preference list for each of these dummy residents will be a single tie consisting of all the hospitals corresponding to a project in $P_k$.
+Further, the preference list for each hospital corresponding to a project in $P_k$ will include a tie in its first position consisting of all the dummy residents associated with $l_k$.

-Clearly, we see that there is a super-stable matching in the { SPA-ST} instance illustrated in Fig.~\ref{fig:spa-st-instance-3}.
-However, there is no super-stable matching in the cloned { HRT} instance illustrated in Fig.~\ref{fig:spa-st-instance-3-cloned}.
+Next, we describe how to map between matchings in $I$ and in $I'$.
+Let $M$ and $M'$ be a matching in $I$ and $I'$ respectively.
+Let $r_i$ be the resident associated with $s_i$ and let $h_j$ be the hospital associated with $p_j$.
+If $s_i$ is assigned in $M$ to project $p_j$, then $r_i$ is assigned in $M'$ to hospital $h_j$.
+To illustrate the cloning technique described above, we give an example instance $I$ of {\sc spa-st} in Fig.~\ref{fig:super-instance-2} as well as the corresponding cloned {\sc hrt} instance $I'$ in Fig.~\ref{fig:super-instance-2-cloned}.
+Also, we give an intuition as to why this technique will not work in general.

+With respect to Figs.~\ref{fig:super-instance-2} and \ref{fig:super-instance-2-cloned}, each resident $r_1, r_2$ and $r_3$ in $I'$ corresponds to student $s_1, s_2$ and $s_3$ in $I$, respectively; and the preference list of each resident is adapted from the preference list of the associated student.
+Also, each hospital $h_1, h_2$ and $h_3$ in $I'$ corresponds to project $p_1, p_2$ and $p_3$ in $I$, respectively.
+The preference list of hospitals $h_1$ and $h_2$ is $\mathcal{L}_1^1$ and $\mathcal{L}_1^2$ respectively, since $l_1$ is the lecturer that offers both $p_1$ and $p_2$.
+Similarly, the preference list of hospital $h_3$ is $\mathcal{L}_2^3$, since $l_2$ is the lecturer that offers $p_3$.
+Further, for lecturer $l_1$ who offers both $p_1$ and $p_2$, since $c_1 + c_2 = 2 > 1 = d_1$, we add one dummy resident $r_{d_1}$ to the cloned instance.
+The preference list of $r_{d_1}$ is a single tie consisting of $h_1$ and $h_2$; and the preference list of both $h_1$ and $h_2$ includes $r_{d_1}$ in first position.